MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

   This file holds the rolled back changes, which must be reversed if RESTORE LOG operations are to be subsequently applied.
 There must be enough disk space for the standby file to grow so that it can contain all the distinct pages from the database that were modified by rolling back uncommitted transactions.

 NO_TRUNCATE
 Specifies that the is log not truncated and causes the [!INCLUDE[ssDE](../../includes/ssde-md.md)] to attempt the backup regardless of the state of the database.
-Consequently, a backup taken with NO_TRUNCATE might have incomplete metadata.
+Consequently, a backup taken with `NO_TRUNCATE` might have incomplete metadata.
 This option allows backing up the log in situations where the database is damaged.

 The NO_TRUNCATE option of BACKUP LOG is equivalent to specifying both COPY_ONLY and CONTINUE_AFTER_ERROR.

-Without the NO_TRUNCATE option, the database must be in the ONLINE state.
-If the database is in the SUSPENDED state, you might be able to create a backup by specifying NO_TRUNCATE.
-But if the database is in the OFFLINE or EMERGENCY state, BACKUP is not allowed even with NO_TRUNCATE.
+Without the `NO_TRUNCATE` option, the database must be in the ONLINE state.
+If the database is in the SUSPENDED state, you might be able to create a backup by specifying `NO_TRUNCATE`.
+But if the database is in the OFFLINE or EMERGENCY state, BACKUP is not allowed even with `NO_TRUNCATE`.
 For information about database states, see [Database States](../../relational-databases/databases/database-states.md).

-## About Working with SQL Server Backups
+## About working with SQL Server backups
  This section introduces the following essential backup concepts:

  [Backup Types](#Backup_Types)